elegant-scipy/elegant-scipy/markdown/ch7.markdown

 We will be shifting this image by 50 pixels to the right then comparing it back to the original until we find the shift that best matches.
-Obviously this is a silly thing to do, as we know the original orientation, but this way we know the truth.
+Obviously this is a silly thing to do, as we know the original position, but this way we know the truth, and we can check how our algorithm is doing.
 Here's the original and shifted image.

 ```python
 from skimage import data, color